kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

     FirstName,
     LastName,
     Department,
-    Salary,
+    BaseSalary,
     CASE Department
         WHEN 'IT' THEN
             CASE
-                WHEN Salary > 90000 THEN 'IT Senior' ELSE 'IT Standard'
+                WHEN BaseSalary > 90000 THEN 'IT Senior' ELSE 'IT Standard'
             END
         WHEN 'HR' THEN 'HR Professional'